 Over-the-counter and prescriptionHealth office staff administer over-the-counter and prescription medication in the school setting in accordance with Kyrene Governing Board Policy JLC.

 • Prescription medication must be in its original prescription container and labeled by the pharmacist.
 Over-the-counter medication must be in the original factory container with all warnings and directions intact.
-Many pharmacies provide home and school medication container when requested.
-No medications in envelopes, foil or baggies will be accepted.
+Many pharmacies provide home and school medication containers when requested.
+No medication in envelopes, foil, or baggies will be accepted.

 • Sample prescription medication must be accompanied by a prescription.

 • All medications should be brought to the health office and picked up from the health office by an adult.
-Students should not carry medications to and from school.
-Up to a 30 day supply will be accepted.
+Students should not carry medication to and from school.
+Up to a 30-day supply will be accepted.

 • Only medications that are needed to treat an existing ailment will be stored in the health office.

-• Medication will be given in a dosage that is weight and/or age appropriate as indicated by the manufacturer’s recommendations and or physician’s order.
+• Medication will be given in a dosage that is weight and/or age-appropriate as indicated by the manufacturer’s recommendations and/or licensed healthcare provider order.

-• A doctor’s note should be submitted to the health assistant for administration of non-prescription medications beyond a three-consecutive-day period to ensure medications are not masking the symptoms of a serious health condition.
+• A note from a licensed healthcare provider should be submitted to the health assistant for the administration of non-prescription medications beyond a three-consecutive-day period to ensure medications are not masking the symptoms of a serious health condition.

-• School health offices do NOT stock aspirin, ibuprofen (Advil, Motrin), Benadryl, hydrocortison cream, Neosporin ointment or cough drops.
+• School health offices do NOT stock aspirin, ibuprofen (Advil, Motrin), Benadryl, hydrocortisone cream, Neosporin ointment, or cough drops.